 Bruce Lee, Founder of Jeet Kune Do

-Bruce Lee famously used the example of water in explaining the core principle of his mixed martial arts fighting system.
+Bruce Lee famously used the example of water to explain the core principles of his mixed martial arts fighting system.
 To paraphrase, Bruce said one should not have or adopt a style, but rather one should adapt one’s style to one’s opponent and situation.
 In searching for our own useful metaphor, we agreed that much like a mixed martial arts fighter, an organization needs to be like water to adapt to new challenges and opportunities in the market, and to continually and effectively respond to change.
 But like the shapeless, formless warrior that is the cornerstone of the Jeet Kune Do philosophy, organizations need to be more than adaptable.
 They need to be agile and efficient.
 If we stretch Master Lee’s water metaphor a bit more, we could say that organizations need to be innovative as well.
 After all, a persistent drip will help a flow of water find a path forward and eventually discover an ocean.
 We call Adaptable, Agile, Innovative, and Efficient the four disciplines of the Alpha Organization.

 What is the Alpha Organization?
 Why introduce another buzzword into the already confusing digital organization debate?
 Good question.
-Simply put, we couldn’t find a good term that embodied the four disciplines we saw as essential to success.
-So, we borrowed from the concept of the Alpha member found in many social animal groups, with the idea that the Alpha Organization has a mix of adaptability, agility, efficiency, and innovation that enable it to compete and survive in a rapidly changing market environment and competitive landscape.
+Simply put, we couldn’t find a good term that embodied the four disciplines we saw as essential to organizational sustainability and success.
+So, we borrowed from the concept of the Alpha member found in many social animal groups with the idea that the Alpha Organization has a mix of adaptability, agility, efficiency, and innovation that enable it to compete and survive in a rapidly changing market environment and competitive landscape.

 But before we go any further, let’s clarify what we mean by the four disciplines.

 Adaptable is the ability for an organization to adjust to new conditions; to modify its form or structure or capabilities for a new use or purpose, and to remain vital and relevant in its market.